Cool Tool Tuesday #8: The best tools for installing hydraulic disc brakes

 As with most Cool Tool Tuesdays, this article is really aimed at those who either work on bikes for a living or wrench on personal bikes as a hobby.
 Very few of the tools mentioned here will be needed if you plan on letting someone else work on your brakes (no shame in that).

 Tools related to disc brakes are a surprisingly massive topic and it quickly became apparent that to do it justice, I needed to split it into two articles.
 This first feature focuses on tools related to installing disc brakes, routing hoses, and trimming them to length.
-The following feature will be more mainstream-applicable with a focus on bleed tools, caliper alignment, piston cleaning, and more.
+The second feature (now published) is more mainstream-applicable with a focus on bleed tools, caliper alignment, piston cleaning, and more.